 8. Does the system give you complete visibility into the costs and profitability of your business?

 Every company undergoes compliance checks and audits at all levels.
 And the success of these checks heavily relies on readily available data.
 The manufacturing solutions should be well equipped to provide complete, detailed documentation of every process and activity that could be referenced in the compliance documentation.
-Because if the data is captured in an accurate and timely manner it further helps with the decision making process.
+Because of the data is captured in an accurate and timely manner it further helps with the decision making the process.

 9. Are inventory records directly tied to physical reality?

 You need to have a system in place that is able to trace inventory at every point of its cycle with add-on features added to the database.
 We have already highlighted the traceability factor earlier.
 Traceability needs to be automated and streamlined.
-In case of recall of any product it becomes important to trace the genealogy of the products and if this data is in the system, the recall becomes much easier.
+In case of recall of any product, it becomes important to trace the genealogy of the products and if this data is in the system, the recall becomes much easier.